 Rachael founded and led the curation of inclusive national public programming at the National Trust from 2016 to 2021.
 As National Specialist for Inclusive Histories, Rachael curated series of exhibitions, contemporary commissions, events, community activities, publications, podcasts and cutting-edge research.

+In 2017, Rachael curated Prejudice and Power, an exploration of LGBTQ+ histories across England, Wales and Northern Ireland.
 In 2018, Rachael led Women and Power, a feminist examination of the heritage of the National Trust, in response to a centenary of women’s right to vote.